NVIDIA/NVPLSamples/README.md

 ### NVPL Targets

-NVPL target names use all-lowercase naming schema.
+NVPL component and target names use all-lowercase naming schema.
 See individual libraries documentation for details on available options.

 | Component | Targets | Options / Notes  |